cjns/milestone-4-airsoft-tactical-supply/testing.md

 |Edit product information|Updated fields for an existing product|Information updated|Pass|
 |Delete product|Delete an existing product|Product deleted|Pass|

-## Bugs
+## Unsolved Bugs
-Once deployed, selecting the accessories product from the django admin returns a Bad Request(400).
+- Once deployed, selecting the accessories product from the django admin returns a Bad Request(400).
+- Background not showing on home page.